ShareRing/shr-keys/README.md

 * encrypt using above *secret key*, input data in *string* format
 * decrypt using above *secret key*, input data is *hex format* of ciphertext

+## Key Asymetric Signing and Verification

+Key Asymmetric uses SECP256K1 algorithm.
+Defined in `asymmetric.js`

+* *Sign* requires privateKey in hex-encoded string and data of string type
+* *Verify* requires publicKey and signature in hex-encoded string and data of string type
+* Note that data is hashed using SHA256 before signing

+## KeyPair class

+KeyPair provides methods for keys creation and usage.
+KeyPair is used to sign transactions in ShareLedger.
+Defined in `keybase.js`

+* *KeyPair creation*: can be done using `KeyPair.fromMnenomic`, `KeyPair.fromPrivateKey` or `KeyPair.fromEncryptedKeyPair`
+    * `fromMnemonic`: mnemonic is a list of 12 words generated using `KeyPair.createMnemonic`
+    * `fromPrivateKey`: re-generate the whole KeyPair from *private key*
+    * `fromEncryptedKeyPair`: recover KeyPair from an encrypted string using method `encrypted`

+* *KeyPair sign and verify* uses according *sign* and *verify* functions

 ## Inspiration